Why are Integrated Neighborhoods good for America? I have chosen to live in the predominantly Black community and I am pleased to share my experience.

-My idea of America is shaped by the vision of our founding fathers, President Lincoln, Martin Luther King Jr, President Obama, and the Quran.
-It was one nation under God with liberty and Justice for all.
+My idea of America is shaped by the vision of our founding fathers, President Lincoln, Mahatma Gandhi, Martin Luther King Jr, President Obama, and the Quran.
 I am committed to building a cohesive America where each one of the 323 million of us feels secure about his/her faith, race, ethnicity, cultural, political and sexual orientation.
+The pledge of one nation under God with liberty and Justice for all resonates with me.

 Most of the conflicts and phobias cloud us, and one way to get out of it is to know each other.
 The Quran’s wisdom in 49:13 is central to my research and activism.
-God says that he has deliberately created us into different communities, nations, races and by extension different religions.
+God says that he has deliberately created us into different communities, nations, races, and by extension different religions.
 Each one of us is unique with our own thumbprint, eyeprint, DNA, tastebuds, clothes buds, and philosophical buds.
 Then HE says, that uniqueness is likely to create conflicts, and the best ones among you are those who learn about each other.
 As we learn to respect the otherness of the other (my definition of Pluralism) and accept the God given uniqueness of each one of us, then conflicts fade and solutions emerge.
+Much of this you will find in the book American Muslim Agenda available at Amazon, Google, and the bookstores.

-Knowing each other is not a noble idea, or a God-pleasing act, it is the right thing to do; to live freely without fears, and we are the land of the brave and the free.
+Knowing each other is not a noble idea, or a God-pleasing act, it is the right thing to do; to live freely without fears, after all, our land is the land of the brave and the free.

 How do we learn about each other and bust the myths if we don’t live as neighbors?